 - Light coloured tea towel or face cloth

-Cleaning makeup brushes is super easy.
-You just swirl your brush around the soap and vinegar water.
+- Swirl your dirty brush around in the soap mixture.
 Swirl it around vigorously enough that you’re moving the fibres around and really getting it clean, but still somewhat gentle so that you are not damaging your lovely brushes.
 You will see the water slowly change to an icky milky colour to show you that it’s working.

-Tap your brush out before swirling it brush in the rinse glass.
+- Tap your brush out before swirling it in the rinse glass.
 This water should stay cleaner a lot longer, but it’ll still get a bit cloudy while you clean all of your brushes.
-Doing this allows you to see how clean your brush actually is when doing the next step below.

 There ya have it, how to clean your makeup brushes at home.
 This process is easy to do, and is totally safe for your brushes and your skin.
 If you’re Pinterest obsessed like me make sure you pin this post for future reference.
-The brush set pictured above is the 8 Piece Essential Kit I use everyday from Mikasa Beauty that’s only $70 + my 15% off discount code.
-Stay tuned for makeup tutorials using these brushes.
+The brush set pictured above is completely vegan from MOTD Cosmetics check out their selection and receive 15% off when you use the coupon code “Jannine”.